Javascript is not enabled.

 Smoking isn’t a primary risk factor for high blood pressure, but the habit can damage blood vessels.
 Additionally, the addictive chemical compound nicotine can increase blood pressure.

-Read more about smoking and high blood pressure
+Read more about smoking and high blood pressure.

 10. Get enough sleep

-Many Americans suffer from chronic sleep problems, contributing to numerous adverse health conditions, including high blood pressure.
+Many Americans suffer from chronic sleep problems, which contribute to numerous adverse health conditions, including high blood pressure.
 Sleep apnea is particularly hard on our vascular system and blood pressure.
-Here are 43 steps to fine-tune your sleep routine and reduce your risk of hypertension.

 Medications for high blood pressure

-spinner image headshot of Beverly Green
+headshot of Beverly Green

 Courtesy of Beverly Green